Minoar98/To-do-list/README.md

 The updated task is visually highlighted for a short time.

 🗑️ DELETE (Remove) Features
-Users can delete any todo task.
+Users can delete any to-do task.

-After successful deletion:

-The task is removed from localStorage.

-A success toast message is shown.